dshelldhillon/markdowntemplate/README.md

 From the drop down menu, select File \> New File \> R markdown document
 \> From Template \> …

-As of 21 January, 2020, there is one template RMD available that provides a skeleton for a Floating Table of Contents style document.
+As of 19 March, 2020, there is one template RMD available that provides a skeleton for a Floating Table of Contents style document.

 **New Project Workflow**
 If you’re starting a new project, the function `directory_setup` creates